GE's Immelt sees long period of unstable economies

 “Don’t look for any big deals in 2012,” the 56-year-old CEO said.

-The company has one of the highest dividend yields, 3.57 percent, in the blue-chip Dow Jones industrial average .DJI, above its industrial peers United Tech and Caterpillar Inc (CAT.N).
+The company has one of the highest dividend yields in the blue-chip Dow Jones industrial average .DJI, above its industrial peers United Technologies Corp (UTX.N) and Caterpillar Inc (CAT.N).

+He confirmed GE’s goal of growing industrial revenue -- a measure that excludes the GE Capital business it is still pruning -- by 5 to 10 percent this year, factoring out currency fluctuations and any acquisitions.

 The rise of middle classes in China, India and other emerging markets will not only present new markets for GE to sell its goods, but also change the way it makes them, said Immelt, who last year became a top adviser to President Barack Obama on jobs and the economy.